mharrys/spam-filter/README.md

 SpamAssassin is a collection of donated e-mails.
 It could be that Enron-Spam does not give enough variation for the spam filter to generalize.

+The feature methods used for better results are only minor, the best improvement comes from bi-grams.

 ## Potential problems and future works

 There appear to be e-mails that are encrypted or with attachments that are